Fevol/obsidian-translate/docs/TUTORIAL.md

 The translation happens completely locally using machine learning models, which also enables you to use the service when not connected to the internet.
-All text you translate will only be processed on your computer, and will not be sent to third-party servers (as opposed to Google Translate, Bing, ...).
+All text you translate will only be processed on your computer, and will not be sent to third-party servers (as opposed to Google Translate, Azure, ...).

-If you're wondering how the quality of the translations compare to more well-known translation services, such as Google Translate and Bing, you can find empirical data [here](https://github.com/mozilla/firefox-translations-models/blob/main/evaluation/prod/results.md).
+If you're wondering how the quality of the translations compare to more well-known translation services, such as Google Translate and Azure, you can find empirical data [here](https://github.com/mozilla/firefox-translations-models/blob/main/evaluation/prod/results.md).

 #### Installation